dell/terraform-provider-powerscale/docs/resources/user.md

   # Optional query_force.
 If true, skip validation checks when creating user.
 The force option is required for user ID changes.
   # query_force = false

-  # Optional query parameters when creating and updating.
-Will return the information according to zone and provder.
+  # Optional query_zone, will return user according to zone.
+Specifies the zone that the user will belong to when creating.
+Once user is created, its zone cannot be changed.
   # query_zone = "testZone"

+  # Optional query_provider, will return user according to provider.
+Specifies the provider that the user will belong to when creating.
+Once user is created, its provider cannot be changed.
   # query_provider = "testProvider"

   # Optional parameters when creating and updating.